-Depending on the circumstances, biologists will propose and implement a change to management objectives and regulations in the absence of FIN data, based on other events (such as a fish kill) or information (e.g., new road access to a remote lake).
+Depending on the circumstances, biologists will propose and implement a change to management objectives and regulations in the absence of FIN data, based on other events (such as a fish kill) or information (for example: new road access to a remote lake).

 Regulations are aimed at specific outcomes and undergo internal scientific review.
-Consultation with stakeholders (anglers, First Nations, etc.) regarding Fisheries Management Objectives (i.e., the desired state of a fishery) is an important component of managing Alberta's fisheries.
+Consultation with stakeholders (anglers, First Nations, etc.) regarding Fisheries Management Objectives (for example: the desired state of a fishery) is an important component of managing Alberta's fisheries.

 Is gillnetting used by other governments?

 Yes!
 Fall (Walleye) Index Netting method was rigorously evaluated and developed in Ontario and was adopted in Alberta in 2000.
 Alberta validated the method and ensured 1) the catch rates (fish/net-night) are highly correlated to abundance (fish/ha) and 2) the biological sample accurately represents the population structure.

 Under various names and by many agencies, standardized index-netting is used as a fish population assessment tool around the globe.
 Examples include;

 - The large mesh gill net (aka North American Gear) is supported by the American Fisheries Society (Bonar et al., 2009)

 - The Nordic gang was developed in Norway and adopted in Europe (Appleberg, 2000) and the

 - Ecological Framework for Fisheries Management (EFFM) was adopted in Ontario by the Minister of Natural Resources (Sandstrom et al., 2013).